 Students may appeal Financial Aid Suspension status in writing.
 Such appeals are the responsibility of the student and must be made within 30 days after the date of the email notification and must include appropriate documentation.
-The appeal must be in written form, addressed to the Dismissal Committee, and submitted to the Academic Dean.
-The appeal must include why the student failed to make SAP, what has changed that will allow the student to make SAP for the next semester, and a proposed academic plan for success approved by an educational support specialist.
+Late submissions will only be reviewed if received before the start of the semester.
+The appeal must be in written form, addressed to the SAP Appeal Committee, and submitted to the Financial Aid Director.
+The appeal must include why the student failed to make SAP, what has changed that will allow the student to make SAP for the next semester, and a proposed academic plan for success approved by the educational support specialist.
 Mitigating circumstances which would be considered upon appeal as adequate reasons for reinstatement could include (but are not limited to):

-Circumstance Suggested documentation Student illness, accident, or hospitalization of the Physician's statement, police report, hospital student or immediate relative. billing statement, or other documentation from a third-party professional.
+Circumstance Suggested documentation Student illness, accident, or hospitalization of Physician's statement, police report, the student or immediate relative. hospital billing statement, or other documentation from a third-party professional.
 Death or illness of a parent or close relative.
 Copy of the obituary or death certificate.
 Divorce or divorce of a parent.
 Attorney's letter or copy of the decree.
 Personal issues.
 Statement from a doctor, counselor, or university official.
-Successfully following an academic plan during the Statement from an academic advisor probationary term yet remaining below the overall demonstrating success in following the completion ratio of 67% or the GPA threshold. academic plan.
+Successfully following an academic plan during Statement from an academic advisor the probationary term yet remaining below the demonstrating success in following the overall completion ratio of 67% or the GPA academic plan. threshold.

-The Dismissal Committee will return a final decision that cannot be further appealed, either:
+The SAP Appeal Committee will return a final decision that cannot be further appealed, either:

-1. Denial of appeal: If the student's appeal is denied, the student will remain on Financial Aid Suspension for the term.
-All appeal decisions are final.

-2. Approval of appeal: If the appeal is granted the student will be placed on Financial Aid Probation (defined above).
+- 1. Denial of appeal: If the student's appeal is denied, the student will remain on Financial Aid Suspension for the term.
+All appeal decisions are final. - 2.
+Approval of appeal: If the appeal is granted the student will be placed on Financial Aid Probation (defined above).
 While on Financial Aid Probation, the student is eligible for financial aid if otherwise eligible.